 Thanks to an annual report on online learning in Michigan, statistics are available on the use and performance of K-12 students in an online environment.
-Based on data from the 2018-19 school year presented in Michigan’s K-12 Virtual Learning Effectiveness Report, we know that:
+Based on data presented in Michigan’s K-12 Virtual Learning Effectiveness Report, 2021-2022, we know that:

-- 608 Michigan public school districts reported at least one virtual enrollment.
+- 666 of Michigan school districts reported at least one virtual enrollment.

-- Over half of the 1,225 schools with virtual enrollments had 100 or more virtual enrollments.
+- 57% of the 1,914 schools with virtual enrollments had 100 or more virtual enrollments.

 - Some districts are clearly more effective in using virtual learning than others.
-Twenty-six percent of districts had virtual pass rates of 90% to 100%.
+Twenty-three percent of schools had school-wide virtual pass rate of 90% to 100%.

-Data examined in Michigan’s Virtual Learning Effectiveness Reports over the last several years have made it clear that success in face-to-face courses is correlated with success in online courses.
+Effectiveness Reports over the last several years have made it clear that success in face-to-face courses is correlated with success in online courses.
 Further, students who struggle with face-to-face courses also tend to struggle in online courses.
-Laying the groundwork for student success in online courses requires preparing the students and their parents/guardians for this new experience and maintaining a robust network of wraparound support for students, parents/guardians, mentors, and other staff.
+Laying the groundwork for student success in online courses requires preparing the students and their parents/guardians for learning online and maintaining a robust network of wraparound support for students, parents/guardians, mentors, and other staff.

 Research also suggests that Michigan adults are not very informed about Michigan’s online learning laws.
 A survey conducted by Public Sector Consultants from February 12-17, 2019 of 600 Michigan adults found that only 23% of those surveyed were aware of Michigan’s online learning graduation requirement and 33% were aware that middle school and high school students were allowed to take up to two online courses per academic term.
 Despite the lack of awareness, these same adults tended to hold a favorable view of online learning, including 77% indicating that it was very important (38%) or somewhat important (39%) for students in middle school and high school to have the option of enrolling in an online class at their local district.